 2011 Steve Opheim Insurance Agency Fort Dodge, Iowa

 Town and Country Insurance is a professional independent agency that specializes in multiple lines of insurance including Home, Auto, Business, Group and Individual Health, Senior Products, Farm and Crop Insurance.
-With over forty insurance professionals providing coverage and expertise from locations in Webster City, Eagle Grove, Clarion, Story City, and Fort Dodge.
+With close to 50 insurance professionals providing coverage and expertise from locations in Webster City, Eagle Grove, Clarion, Story City, Fort Dodge and Humboldt.

 January 1987 – Farmers State Bank, Stanhope merged with First State Bank.
 Robert Van Diest had purchased Farmers State Bank of Stanhope from John Walker in 1984, but it wasn’t until 1987 that the merger with First State Bank took place and the Stanhope bank was officially a branch of First State Bank.
-Since that time First State Bank has acquired Liberty Savings Bank in Webster City and Farmers Savings Bank in Vincent and Badger.
+First State Bank also acquired Liberty Savings Bank in Webster City and Farmers Savings Bank in Vincent and Badger.
+The Liberty Savings Bank was located on the corner of Second and Seneca Street in Webster City, this location is home to our Webster City Town and Country Insurance Agency.

 In May of 2007, First State Bank opened a branch office in Fort Dodge, moving into existing office space at that time.
 A new facility was built at 3031 5th Ave S. Fort Dodge, Ia., August of 2009 that is shared with Town & Country Insurance Agency.